• A paradise to enjoy nature

 TO TOXCATL

-(We recommend you arrive during the day because darkness makes it a be a bit difficult to find us)
+(We recommend you arrive during the day because darkness makes it a bit difficult to find us)

-In Catemaco go to el malecón (the edge of the lake) and as you face the lake, take a left and drive until you reach the end of the malecón, where the ADO bus terminal is located.
+In Catemaco go to "el malecón" (the edge of the lake) and as you face the lake, take a left and drive until you reach the end of the malecón, where the ADO bus terminal is located.
 Then, take a left and drive with the lake at your back.
 When you reach a red light, which sometimes doesn't work, take a right on the wider road going to the right (but not the smaller street immediately to your right) On the wider road you will find a mini super market on the left and a few shops on the right.
-Continue driving on this unpaved road for about 3 km until you go downhill on a curve.
+Continue driving on this paved road for about 3 km until you go downhill on a curve.
 You will then find an intersection with a road going to the left with a sign saying Sontecomapan and Montepío and a sign saying Nanciyaga and Coyame pointing straight ahead.
 There you will want to turn right into an almost invisible little dirt road.
 If you are driving, watch for oncoming cars and make a U-turn (as shown on the map under ¨How to get there¨) in order to go into the little dirt road.
 If your car is low, step out and take a look at the terrain first, to decide if you will continue driving or if you will park to the side and continue by foot to Toxcatl.
-This road makes you turn 90 degrees to the left and going straight, follow the dirt road to its end, where you will see a metal gate and there you turn right.
-You will immediately see our wooden gate with the sign TOXCATL and you will have arrived to the doors of heaven.
+Follow the dirt road and you will see a metal gate.
+Turn right and you will immediately see our wooden gate with the sign TOXCATL.
 Go in and follow the road until you see our cabin.
 It's about 500 meters all together.

 DISTANCE AND DRIVING TIMES TO CATEMACO